andrew-t/andrew-t.github.io/pages/pestering/versamax.md

 </blockquote>

 <blockquote class="scam-them">
-I will like to let me know what else i am suppose to fill,also i will like to let you know that i want to paste 2 credit card details how will i do it pls advise.
+I will like to let me know what else i am suppose to fill
 </blockquote>

 <blockquote class="scam-me">